diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 callSigns.saveAsTextFile(“output.txt”)
 println(“Blank lines: “ + blankLines.value)
 ```
-Note that we will see the right count only after we run the saveAsTextFile() action, because the transformation above it, map(), is lazy, so the sideeffect incrementing of the accumulator will happen only when the lazy map() transformation is forced to occur by the saveAsTextFile() action.
+Note that we will see the right count only after we run the saveAsTextFile() action, because the transformation above it, map(), is lazy, so the side effect incrementing of the accumulator will happen only when the lazy map() transformation is forced to occur by the saveAsTextFile() action.

-`Of course, it is possible to aggregate values from an entire RDD back to the driver program using actions like reduce()`, but sometimes we need a simple way to aggregate values that, in the process of transforming an RDD, are generated at different scale or granularity than that of the RDD itself.
+Of course, it is possible to aggregate values from an entire RDD back to the driver program using actions like reduce(), but sometimes we need a simple way to aggregate values that, in the process of transforming an RDD, are generated at different scale or granularity than that of the RDD itself.
 In the previous example, accumulators let us count errors as we load the data, without doing a separate filter() or reduce().

 To summarize, accumulators work as follows:
 * We create them in the driver by calling the SparkContext.accumulator(initialValue) method, which produces an accumulator holding an initial value.
 The return type is an org.apache.spark.Accumulator[T] object, where T is the type of initialValue.
 * Worker code in Spark closures can add to the accumulator with its += method (or add in Java).
-* The driver program can call the value property on the accumulator to access its value (or call value() and setValue() in Java).
+* The driver program can call the value property on the accumulator to access its value (or call value() and getValue() in Java).

 `Note that tasks on worker nodes cannot access the accumulator’s value() — from the point of view of these tasks, accumulators are write-only variables`.
-This allows accumulators to be implemented efficiently, without having to communicate every update.
+This allows accumulators to be implemented efficiently, `without having to communicate every update`.

 The type of counting shown here becomes especially handy when there are multiple values to keep track of, or when the same value needs to increase at multiple places in the parallel program.
 The value of our accumulators is available only in the driver
 program, so that is where we place our checks.
 **Example 6-5.
 Accumulator error count in Python**
 ```html
 # Create Accumulators for validating call signs